Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 Next thing to do is to approve your NFT staking token to the newly created Operator.
 Call `getNodeOperator` function by interacting with the NodeOperatorRegistry to retrieve the address of the ValidatorProxy that was created.
 You will need to approve the NFT token to the retrieved address.
 After you've approved the token, call the `joinOperator` function.
 That's it!
-You are now a part of the Lido for Polygon system!
+You are now a part of theLido on Polygon system!

 Guide:
 1. Fetching the address of the validator proxy